AleksaZatezalo/ShellKit/README.md

 - All exploits are designed for authorized testing only
 - Review target scope and permissions before testing
 - Follow responsible disclosure practices
-- Report security issues via our [Security Policy](SECURITY.md)

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 🙏 Acknowledgments